Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 **Other Treatments Used in This Study**

 It's important to know the other treatments that the patients were receiving in each group.
-You can see those data [here](https://www.nejm.org/doi/suppl/10.1056/NEJMoa2019014/suppl_file/nejmoa2019014_appendix.pdf) in the supplementary appendix for the study.
+You can see that information [here](https://www.nejm.org/doi/suppl/10.1056/NEJMoa2019014/suppl_file/nejmoa2019014_appendix.pdf) in the supplementary appendix for the study.
 No patients in this study were treated with Remdesevir, a small but equal number were treated with steroids, (about 10 in each of the 3 groups of approximately 150 patients).
 Most of the other treatments used were antibiotics, likely given for suspected or confirmed concurrent bacterial infections (most commonly pneumonia).

 **Shortcomings**